Maintenance of the International Space Station

 Astronaut Scott Parazynski of STS-120 conducted a 7-hour, 19-minute spacewalk to repair (essentially sew) a damaged solar panel which helps supply power to the International Space Station.
 NASA considered the spacewalk dangerous with potential risk of electrical shock.

-Since construction started, the International Space Station programme has had to deal with several maintenance issues, unexpected problems and failures.
+Since construction started, the International Space Station program has had to deal with several maintenance issues, unexpected problems and failures.
 These incidents have affected the assembly timeline, led to periods of reduced capabilities of the station and in some cases could have forced the crew to abandon the space station for safety reasons, had these problems not been resolved.

 2003 – Waste accumulation after the Columbia disaster

 The Columbia disaster did not involve the ISS, but did impact the ISS construction schedule and maintenance.

 The disaster on 1 February 2003 (during STS-107, a non-ISS mission) resulted in a two-and-a-half-year suspension of the US Space Shuttle program.
 Another one-year suspension following STS-114 (because of continued foam shedding on the external tank) led to some uncertainty about the future of the International Space Station.
 All crew exchanges between February 2003 and July 2006 were carried out using the Russian Soyuz spacecraft; a STS-114 visit in July 2005 was purely logistical.
 Starting with Expedition 7, caretaker crews of just two astronauts were launched, in contrast to the previously launched crews of three.
 Because the ISS had not been visited by a space shuttle for over three years, more waste had accumulated than anticipated, which temporarily hindered station operations in 2004.
 Automated Progress transports and the STS-114 mission were able to eliminate this waste build-up.